 How to use the COUNT function in Excel

-To use the COUNT function, start by selecting the cell where you want the result to appear.
-Then, enter the formula =COUNT(range), replacing range with the range you want to count.
+with the range you want to count.
 Press Enter, and Excel will return the count of numerical values in the specified range.

 It is important to note that the COUNT function only counts cells that contain numerical values.
 It does not count cells with text, logical values (TRUE/FALSE), or error values.
 If you want to count cells that meet specific criteria, you can use the COUNTIF function, which we will explore later in this article.